raghub25/myjavacodes/README.md

 # **Online Product Ordering Service**

-In this project, I have developed a microservices-based test driven online shopping platform to order a product using Spring Boot.
+In this project, I have developed a microservices-based test-driven online shopping platform to order a product using Spring Boot.

 ## **Product Service**